arp242/arp242.net/_posts/2019-06-10-censorship.markdown

 anti-vaxxer of front-end development", and was told that my fairly nuanced views were "hate speech" in two separate recent incidents.

-I'm that sensitive or get offended easily, but I engaging with people like that is also not my idea of fun.
+I'm not that sensitive or get offended easily, but engaging with people like that is also not my idea of fun.
 If it happens a few times I'll stop coming back, as happened on /r/programming.

 Constructive dialogue can only happen if everyone feels respected, and can participate without the fear of being mistreated (belittling, aggressive